Harrison Barnes' Legal Career Advice Podcast - Episode 1

-So the natural questions you may be asking yourself are "what does it take?" and "what does being a good attorney really mean"?
+So the natural questions you may be asking yourself are "What does it take?" and "What does being a good attorney really mean?"

 The answer to both of these questions is surprisingly simple and has remained constant as long as there have been attorneys.
 The form has changed, just not the substance.

 In contrast, the least successful attorney would not do these things.
 He would not get out there and be seen.
-His work product would be less thorough and he likely would not be overly concerned with winning or protecting his clients.
+His work product would be less thorough, and he likely would not be overly concerned with winning or protecting his clients.
 These attorneys would be more interested in themselves and their needs than spending time joining organizations or trying to meet new clients and going to various functions.
 They might be smart, but none of that really matters.
 They would not be trusted to do a good job and would not be out there being seen.
-They might care so little about practicing law that they would be happy to take a job with the government or some other job where they could "coast".
+They might care so little about practicing law that they would be happy to take a job with the government or some other job where they could coast.

 In reality, being a successful attorney today is no different than it has ever been.
-The important components of being a successful attorney involve (1) being seen, (2) being trusted as a real advocate and (3) bonding with a variety of people.
+The important components of being a successful attorney involve (1) being seen, (2) being trusted as a real advocate, and (3) bonding with a variety of people.
 Not doing any of this is what makes an attorney unsuccessful.

 See related: How to Succeed in the Practice of Law

-What has changed as law firms have become more "industrial" organizations is that people get into the practice of law and stay there that would have not done well a long time ago.
+What has changed as law firms have become more "industrial" organizations is that some people who get into the practice of law and stay there would have not done well a long time ago.
 A few hundred years ago, if you graduated from law school, the odds are you would have been practicing on your own.
 In order to get business and survive, you would have needed to get out there and meet people and have a pleasing personality.
-You would need to impress people with your work product, and this would have been something that would have been an overall driving force for you – not how many hours you billed.
+You would need to impress people with your work product, and this would have been something that would have been an overall driving force for you, not how many hours you billed.